-- 11.19 The designated sites are shown on the Policy Map, and the full list of Sefton's designated sites is set out in Appendix 2. - 11.20 Priority habitats and species are 'habitats and species of principal importance' for the conservation of biodiversity in England.
-The Secretary of State is required under section 41 of the Natural Environment and Rural Communities (NERC) Act (2006) to publish lists of priority habitats; the most recent review in 2007 listed 65 priority habitats and 1150 priority species.
-The Council, together with other public bodies (such as the Environment Agency), has a duty under the NERC Act to conserve biodiversity, including priority habitats and species. - 11.21 In Sefton priority species include natterjack toads, sand lizards, Whooper swans and Pink-footed geese.
+11.28 The designated sites are shown on the Policies Map, and the full list of Sefton's designated sites is set out in Appendix 2.

-Priority habitats sit outside the designated site hierarchy and may be of national (e.g. Ancient woodlands) or local importance.
+- 11.29 Priority Habitats and Species are 'habitats and species of principal importance' for the conservation of biodiversity in England.
+The Secretary of State is required, under section 41 of the Natural Environment and Rural Communities (NERC) Act (2006), to publish lists of priority habitats; the most recent review in 2007 listed 65 Priority Habitats and 1,150 Priority Species.
+The Council, together with other public bodies (such as the Environment Agency) has a duty under the NERC Act to conserve biodiversity, including Priority Habitats and Species. - 11.30 In Sefton Priority Species include Natterjack toads, Sand lizards, Red squirrels, Whooper swans, Pink-footed geese and bats.
+Priority Habitats sit outside the designated site hierarchy and may be of national (e.g. Ancient woodlands) or local importance.
 Legally protected species include badgers, bats and water voles.
-Some habitats such as ancient woodland and ancient trees are irreplaceable because of their age and complexity, and cannot be recreated once they are lost.